|Government's response to Dr Hon Kwok Ka Ki's views on proposed 07/08 electoral package

 The spokesman said, "'One Country, Two Systems'has been successfully implemented since the establishment of the HKSAR in 1997.
 Hong Kong is a free society under the rule of law, and our freedoms, human rights and an independent judiciary have been preserved and maintained.
 Hong Kong continues to be an international and regional trading and financial centre.
 Indeed, foreign businesses have continued to demonstrate confidence in Hong Kong.
 For example, there were over 3600 foreign companies with their regional headquarters or regional offices in Hong Kong last year.
 Also, Hong Kong has again been named the world's freest economy by the Heritage Foundation".

 On Dr Kwok's comments on the Chief Executive's recent " Hong Kong Letter", the spokesman said that it was untrue that the Chief Executive had in any way "branded people with different views as opposing the Central Government".

 "As always, we respect people's right to express their views through any legal means.
 We will continue to listen to and consider people's feedback to the proposed package.

 "The proposed package is firmly grounded on public views gathered by the Constitutional Development Task Force over a period of more than 18 months.
 We believe that it has found a point of balance among different views received from various sectors of the community.
-We hope that the proposed package will be accepted by the Legislative Council and the community at large,"
+We hope that the proposed package will be accepted by the Legislative Council and the community at large," the spokesman said.

 Ends/Sunday, November 20, 2005